immortalbob/MiniSense-T7S3/README.md

 # MiniSense-T7S3

 An ESPHome-based room sensor node built on the LilyGo T7-S3 (ESP32-S3).
-Combines CO2, temperature, and humidity monitoring with a local voice assistant pipeline using Hey Jarvis wake word detection.
+Combines CO2, temperature, and humidity monitoring with a fully local voice assistant pipeline using Hey Jarvis wake word detection — all processed on-device with no cloud dependency.

+The 2.42" SSD1309 OLED does double duty: displaying live sensor readings at idle, then taking over with full-screen state transitions as the voice pipeline moves through listening, processing, and responding phases — giving you clear visual feedback at a glance without needing to check Home Assistant.

+Designed as a self-contained room node that slots into an existing Home Assistant and Ollama/Open WebUI local AI stack.
 ## Hardware

 | Component | Description |